ibexa/documentation-developer/docs/content_management/pages/page_block_attributes.md

 [[= include_file('code_samples/page/custom_page_block/config/packages/nested_attribute.yaml', 9,16) =]] [[= include_file('code_samples/page/custom_page_block/config/packages/nested_attribute.yaml', 19,26) =]]
 ```

+!!! caution "Moving attributes between groups"

+    If you move an attribute between groups or add an ungrouped attribute to a group,
+    the block values are removed.

 ## Help messages for form fields

 With the `help`, `help_attr`, and `help_html` field options, you can define help messages for fields in the Page block.